wpb0336f6b_1b.jpg

 2 tablespoons milk or heavy cream

-When the sauce starts boiling, turn the heat to low.
+When the tomato meat sauce starts boiling, turn the heat to low.
 Cover the saucepan and simmer slowly for about 1 hour, stirring occasionally.

-Place oil and butter in a saucepan, and turn the heat to medium.
+Start making the tomato meat sauce placing the extra-virgin olive oil and butter in a saucepan, and turning the heat to medium.

 When the butter starts foaming, add the diced onion, carrot, celery, and garlic